iSpeakNerd/demo-aa-daily-reflections/README.md

 # AA Daily Reflections discord bot

 The **AA Daily Reflections** project is a serverless application designed to post daily reflections from Alcoholics Anonymous (AA) into Discord.
 This bot operates in two modes: **invoked** and **scheduled**.
-In invoked mode, users can trigger the bot using the `/reflections` command in Discord, while in scheduled mode, the bot automatically posts reflections at specified intervals using a Cron job on Netlify.
+In invoked mode, users can trigger the bot using the `/reflections` command in Discord, while in scheduled mode, the bot automatically posts reflections at specified intervals using Cron jobs on Netlify.

+## Who is This Document For?

+This document is designed for:

+1. Developers who are:

+   - Familiar with web development in TypeScript and Next.js.
+   - Experienced with cloud deployment platform Netlify.
+   - Interested in building Discord app integrations.

+2. Recruiters looking to evaluate:

+   - Technical skills and abilities of a backend developer.

+### Technical Prerequisites

+Ensure you have:

+- Familiarity with TypeScript.
+- Working knowledge of creating and managing Discord bots and bot interactions.
+- Experience deploying serverless applications using Netlify and AWS Lambda.
+- Familiarity with PostgreSQL and using Supabase for database operations.
+- Experience with continuous integration and deployment process through GitHub.

+### Key Terms

+- **Serverless Architecture**: A cloud computing execution model where the cloud provider dynamically allocates machine resources.
+- **Netlify Functions**: A feature of Netlify that allows developers to run server-side code without managing a server.
+- **Supabase**: An open-source Firebase alternative that provides a PostgreSQL database with a RESTful API.
+- **Discord**: A chat and community building platform.
+- **Discord embeds**: A single message in Discord that allows structured integration of links, images, videos, and other content.
+Learn more about [Discord Embeds](https://discord.com/safety/using-webhooks-and-embeds#title-4).
+- **Discord Webhooks**: RESTful API URLs for one-way event triggers (e.g. sending messages in Discord, user logged-in, etc).
+Learn more [about webhooks](https://discord.com/developers/docs/events/webhook-events).

 ## Key Features

 - **Discord Integration**: The bot interacts with users through Discord, fetching and displaying the AA Daily Reflections.
-- **Serverless Architecture**: Uses Netlify Functions as an API for lower-level functions.
+- **Serverless Architecture**: Uses [Netlify Functions](https://docs.netlify.com/functions/overview/) as an API for lower-level functions.
 Scales as needed and integrates with CI/CD pipeline through GitHub.
 - **Database Management**: Utilizes Supabase (PostgreSQL) for storing reflections, ensuring type-safe database operations with auto-generated TypeScript types served through a PostgREST API.
 - **Modular Design**: The codebase is organized into distinct modules, promoting maintainability and ease of debugging.

 ## Technology Stack

-- **Discord.js**: For creating and managing Discord bot interactions and embeds.
+- **[Discord.js](https://discord.js.org/)**: For creating and managing Discord bot interactions and embeds.
-- **Netlify**: For continuous integration and deployment, as well as scheduling tasks via Cron.
+- **[Netlify](https://www.netlify.com/)**: For continuous integration and deployment, event-driven function activation, as well as scheduling tasks via Cron.
-- **Supabase**: For database storage and management, providing a PostgreSQL backend with real-time capabilities.
+- **[Supabase](https://supabase.com/)**: For database storage and management, providing a PostgreSQL backend with real-time capabilities.
-- **TypeScript**: Ensures type safety and enhances code reliability throughout the application.
+- **[TypeScript](https://www.typescriptlang.org/)**: Ensures type safety and enhances code reliability throughout the application.

 ## Architectural Decisions

-1. **Serverless Architecture**: The decision to use Netlify Functions allows for reduced operational complexity and cost-effective scaling.
-This architecture integrates seamlessly with version control and supports automatic deployments through a CI/CD pipeline on GitHub.
+1. **Serverless Architecture**: Deployment on Netlify gives access to [AWS lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/concepts-basics.html#gettingstarted-concepts-function) for event-driven code execution but version controlled and bundled with the rest of the application on GitHub.
+This app architecture pairs well with nonpersistent connections across microservices, e.g. webhook-driven Discord interactions for the AA Daily Reflections bot.

-2. **Supabase as Database**: Supabase was chosen for its PostgreSQL compatibility and built-in authentication features.
-The use of generated types ensures type-safe database operations.
+2. **Supabase as Database**: Supabase was chosen for its PostgreSQL compatibility and PostgREST API for developer usability.
+The use of generated types in TypeScript ensures type-safe database operations.

 3. **TypeScript Implementation**: Full adoption of TypeScript enhances code reliability, improves maintainability, and provides static type checking, which is crucial for catching errors early in the development process.